spa-js/spa-js.github.io/pages/mobile/worklight/slow_networks.md

 The above snippet of code demonstrates how to increase the adapter timeout from the default of 30 seconds to 60 seconds.

-The following chart shows typical response times for various payloads*
+The following chart shows typical response times for various payloads.

 As you can see from the chart, for payloads of size of approximately 250 KB and above, the data transfer time exceeds the default timeout interval.
 This necessitates that applications expecting data in this range should adjust the adapter response timeout appropriately.